americanas-go/log/contrib/sirupsen/logrus.v1/README.md

 logger := logrus.NewLogger(logrus.WithFileCompress(false))
 ```

-##### MaxAge
+#### WithFileMaxAge
-WithFileMaxAge sets the maximum number of days to retain old log files based on the timestamp encoded in their filename.
+sets the maximum number of days to retain old log files based on the timestamp encoded in their filename.
 ```go
 // file max age
 logger := logrus.NewLogger(logrus.WithFileMaxAge(10))